JeffW12345/Railway-Simulator/README.md

 given section.
 E.g. a train can only enter a segment / station when there is space.
 This must be enforced with Conditions, await and signal or signalAll

+When a train reaches the end of the line, and would in a position to progress further if there were a track or station with available capacity for it to progress to, it is removed from the network.

 ![Alt Text](example%20screenshot.jpg)

-Your code should include a main (in a file Runme.java) that creates some sections (including at least 2 each of stations and track segments), links them together and starts all of the necessary threads
+The code should include a main (in a file Runme.java) that creates some sections (including at least 2 each of stations and track segments), links them together and starts all of the necessary threads